DevOps 4 min read

 How to Create QA Dashboards in Azure DevOps

 Step-by-step guide to building QA dashboards in Azure DevOps.
-Learn which widgets to use, how to configure test result trends, bug metrics, sprint velocity, and release quality indicators for stakeholder visibility.
+Learn which widgets to use, how to configure test result trends, bug metrics, sprint.

 A well-configured Azure DevOps dashboard gives stakeholders instant visibility into quality: pass rates, open bug counts, test coverage, and sprint progress — all in one place without asking the QA team for status updates.